Vice Media: Old Blue Last Pub

-In 2004 Vice acquired a pub and music venue in Shoreditch, East London named The Old Blue Last, in which a live music program entitled "Live at the Old Blue Last" is filmed.
+In 2004 Vice acquired a pub and music venue in Shoreditch, East London named The Old Blue Last, in which a live music program entitled Live at the Old Blue Last is filmed.
 After Vice bought the Old Blue Last in 2004, it underwent a series of improvements, with most taking place in 2010.
 In 2012, Vice began selling beer under the Old Blue Last label.

-i-D Magazine
+i-D magazine

-Vice integrated with the British fashion magazine i-D in December 2012, with Vice president Andrew Creighton calling it "one of the only fashion publications in the world we actually respect."
+Vice acquired British fashion magazine i-D in December 2012, with Vice president Andrew Creighton calling it "one of the only fashion publications in the world we actually respect."
+Fashion model Karlie Kloss acquired i-D magazine from Vice in November 2023.

 VRSE.farm

 In 2015, Vice announced it invested an "undisclosed sum" in VRSE.farm, a virtual reality company founded by acclaimed director Chris Milk.
 The announcement came alongside a debut VR experience at the Sundance Festival, a "virtual-reality journalism broadcast" made in partnership with Spike Jonze and Vice News.